How to Launch a New Brand (Without It Falling Apart)

 Many large agencies often overlook this in their branding process.
 They may also charge high fees for both stages.
 Sometimes, these fees exceed the initial brand cost.

-(For the sake of this article, I will refer to both stages as the brand launch or the process of rolling out your new brand.)
+(For the sake of this article, I'll refer to both stages as the brand launch or the process of rolling out your new brand.)

 They Wanted to Launch a Half-Baked Brand